Chart Color Schemes

 Avondale has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Nine projects have been identified by AreaSearch that are likely to impact the area, with key projects including Cleveland Road Upgrade - Stage 1 (Fowlers Road South), West Dapto Sports Hub and Community Centre, Forestview at St Luke's Village, and West Dapto Urban Release Area.
-The following list details those most relevant.
+Nine projects have been identified by AreaSearch that could impact the area, with key projects including Cleveland Road Upgrade - Stage 1 (Fowlers Road South), West Dapto Sports Hub and Community Centre, Forestview at St Luke's Village, and West Dapto Urban Release Area.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.